 Witness signatures on legal documents and administering oaths as authorised by a NSW legislation.

 - If your document does not indicate the relevant NSW Act or NSW Regulation authorising the JP to witness your signature then please find out the details from the issuing body or your legal professional.
 If the NSW Act or NSW Regulation cannot be identified then the JP will not be able to witness the document for you.

-A maximum of 10 documents can be presented.
+A maximum of 10 pages can be presented.

 NSW JPs can certify copies of original documents from overseas.

-The JP is not authorised to witness the execution of international documents for use overseas including "proof of Life" forms, contact a Notary for this purpose: Notary Locator
+NSW JPs are not authorised to witness the execution of international documents for use overseas (incl "Proof of Life"), instead find and contact a Notary using this locator.

-If you do not speak or read English please bring someone to interpret.
+If you do NOT speak/read English please bring an interpreter.

 Other nearby Justices of the Peace

 The Kirribilli Centre - www.kncsydney.org, 9922 4428, or firstname.lastname@example.org